CMSgov/beneficiary-fhir-data/rfcs/0013-synthea-future-claims-and-automation.md

 ### Required BFD Application Changes

-- When CCW data is ingested by the BFD pipeline, the application has filter logic for beneficiary UPDATEs with reference years prior to the current year by default.
-However, Synthea data must be able to UPDATE prior years.
-Additionally, future claims that are staged in S3 will need to be automatically ingested by the pipeline.
-For both Synthea and CCW data to be ingested by the pipeline application, the back-dated beneficiary filtering will have to be turned off for Synthea data, and a timestamp for future claims needs to be recognized.
+The following changes to existing behavior will be implemented:

+	1. RIF manifests will be updated with optional attributes to indicate:
+	    1. When a data set should have back-dated beneficiary filtering disabled.
+	    2. When a data set has a "do not process until" date.
+	2. The BFD Pipeline application will be updated to accept, parse, and honor those attributes.

 ### Proposed Solution: Detailed Design
 [Proposed Solution: Detailed Design]: #proposed-solution-detailed-design

 Automated Generation & Load Plan:

-On a quarterly basis a cron job within Jenkins will be set up to spin up and SSH into a provisioned AWS EC2 instance, and run an Ansible script that takes a batch size and randomly generated year between 1 and 5 and will execute other scripts that:
+On a quarterly basis a cron job within Jenkins will be set up to spin up and SSH into a provisioned AWS EC2 instance, and run an Ansible script that takes a batch size and generation year, and will execute other scripts that:
   - Run currently manual steps in the `Synthea Test Plan` such as accessing and comparing the latest Synthea end-properties file, running queries in PROD SBX to determine database ranges for beneficiary and claim properities, and ensuring the next batch of data will not overlap with existing data ranges.
   - Generate batch containing both synthetic historical and future data
   - Load into AWS S3 for ingestion in TEST, PROD SBX, and PROD environments.